princechauhan23/meme-hustle/README.md

 4. **Database setup:**
    - Set up your Supabase project
-   - Run the migration files in the `supabase/migrations/` directory
    - Click "Connect to Supabase" in the UI to configure your database

 ## 🎯 API Endpoints